 Compression is not a significant consideration.

-Since you are starting golf recently, compression should not be a significant consideration purchasing a golf ball.
+Since you are starting golf recently, compression should not be a significant consideration in purchasing a golf ball.
 High compression balls are suitable for tour players as they need to transfer more energy during shots.
-Golfers having a fast swing speed of 100-110 mph uses high compression balls to gain distance quickly.
+Golfers with a fast swing speed of 100-110 mph use high compression balls to gain distance quickly.

 You don’t need to go for a high compression one as you still didn’t develop your swing speed.
 So, go for a low compression ball for the beginning.

 Change balls often

 You might think you have purchased a decent, durable ball then why you should change the balls often.
 Well, the balls you have purchased might be stable, but you should change them for your better performance.
 Playing with the same ball for a long time will negatively affect the game.
 Check the cover of the ball thoroughly.
 Maybe it has scratches or has dimples fade away.
 It is time to buy a new one!

 Pricing and budget can be another essential consideration when buying golf balls.
 Premium balls are costly, and that’s because of the performance they deliver.
 I suggest you go for a mid-premium one with your preferable brand at starting.

 By now, you might have an idea of the types and tricks in choosing the right golf ball for you.
 But when you start playing in real, you will have a better idea.
 Get some balls and start practicing with each one and figure out the pros and cons.